 Normal Changes in More Detail

-Normal change types are the heart and soul of change management/control activity.
+Normal change types are the heart and soul of change management/enablement activity.
 These types of changes should be far and away the majority of changes that are actively looked at and tracked.
-The number of the other two types should certainly need the minority of change management/control attention – as emergency changes should be minimal and standard changes shouldn’t need to get change approval once classified as a standard change model.
+The number of the other two types should certainly need the minority of change management/enablement attention – as emergency changes should be minimal and standard changes shouldn’t need to get change approval once classified as a standard change model.

 A normal change should go through the following sequence of events: